Support

 Travel Tips

-3. Finances: The main currency is the Indian Rupee (INR).
-Large malls accept cards, but always keep small cash for markets and rickshaws.
-Tipping in restaurants is usually 5-10%.
+3. Finances: The official currency is the Indian Rupee (INR).
+Major malls like Vegas Mall accept cards, but you will definitely need cash at local markets and for rickshaws.
+ATMs are available in central areas, but it is better to carry a supply of small denomination notes.

-7. What to Avoid: Do not accept offers from random "guides" on the street and try not to visit remote, unlit areas alone late at night.
+7. What to Avoid: Do not accept offers from random "guides" on the street and do not drink tap water.
+Avoid walking alone in poorly lit outskirts late at night.

 Entertainment & Nightlife